-(ii) Investment Objective
+(v) Investment Objective

-- The investment objective of the Scheme is to generate long-term capital appreciation from a diversified portfolio that predominantly invests in equity and equity-related securities of companies across various market capitalisation.
-However, there can be no assurance that the investment objective of the scheme would be achieved. - The investment pattern of the Scheme is as set out in Part II, Section A- 'How will the Scheme allocate its assets?', with the option to alter the asset allocation for a short term period on defensive considerations.
+- The investment objective of the scheme is to seek to generate long term capital appreciation by investing substantially in a portfolio of equity and equity related instruments by following value investing strategy. - The investment pattern of the Scheme is as set out in Part II, Section A- 'How will the Scheme allocate its assets?', with the option to alter the asset allocation for a short term period on defensive considerations.

-(iii) Terms of Issue
+(vi) Terms of Issue